ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iogo/README.md

 ## Configuration
+You need an valid licence key to use this adapter.
+A licence can be bought after creating an acooun at https://iogo.nisnagel.de.

-You should set your account information (email/password).
-After this start the adapter.
+Please enter your account information (email/password) in the instance configuration.

 ## Usage
 You can send message to all authenticated users over messageBox ```sendTo('iogo', 'New message')```